-- if NewModifier list is empty then the modifier is just removed - If OldModifer list is empty it is added for all uses of the class - If OldModifier\i is cardinality(a)=0 the conversion will only be applied for a component comp if there is no inside connection to comp.a.
-This can be combined with other modifiers that are handled in the usual way. - If OldModifier\i is cardinality(a)=1 the conversion will only be applied for a component comp if there is are any inside connections to comp.a
+- if NewModifier list is empty then the modifier is just removed - If OldModifer list is empty it is added for all uses of the class - If OldModifieri is cardinality(a) = 0 the conversion will only be applied for a component comp if there are no inside connections to comp.a.
+This can be combined with other modifiers that are handled in the usual way. - If OldModifier is cardinality(a) = 1 the conversion will only be applied for a component comp if there are any inside connections to comp.a.